pricing psychology for accountants

 Behavioural Economics

-It acknowledges that people often make wrong choices because of cognitive biases.
-In contrast, standard economic theory believes that people make sensible decisions.
-Principles like anchoring, loss aversion, and the framing effect are crucial for price.
+Behavioural economics acknowledges that clients rarely make purely rational decisions.
+Principles like anchoring, loss aversion, and the framing effect are powerful levers for accountants.

 Environmental Effects